opendocsg/slw-judgments-backfill/2015_SGHC_184/report.md

 37     There is no direct proof that the defendant had communicated her allegations to the press.
 Nonetheless, in the absence of evidence to the contrary, I find that the content of the web articles were _prima facie_ evidence that the defendant had done so.

 38     The next question that arises is whether the defendant should be held liable for the damage that resulted from repetitions by the press.
 It is pertinent to note that the defendant is not automatically absolved of responsibility simply because the defamatory statements were voluntarily repeated by the Jakarta Post and the Independent.
 The publisher of a libel may be liable for republication by others if he had intended it, or it was a foreseeable consequence.
-In _Goh Chok Tong v Jeyaretnam Joshua Benjamin_ [1997] 3 SLR(R) 46, S Rajendran J stated:
+In _Goh Chok Tong v Jeyaretnam Joshua Benjamin_ <span class="citation">[1997] 3 SLR(R) 46</span>, S Rajendran J stated:

  129 The general rule ... is simply that the original publisher is liable for his publication and the republisher for his republication.
 Separate acts constitute separate torts.
 However, applying the rules relating to remoteness of damage to the original tort, it is conceivable that the original publisher is liable for the republication where that republication was more likely than not the consequence of the original publication.